 Most of the time Roseola is caused by a virus.
 The disease is airborne but it can be spread by human contact via saliva or the exhalation of the infected individual.
 If a child with Roseola shared the same utensils with the child who does not, the latter may be infected with the illness.
 Roseola cannot cause outbreaks but it doesn’t have a definite season and can be caught any time of the year.

 The incubation period is 5-15 days.
-The symptoms are sudden high fever, seizures (known as febrile seizures), a reddish throat and a runny nose.
+The symptoms are sudden high fever (39.4 C), seizures (known as febrile seizures), a reddish throat and a runny nose.
+He or she may also start to develop swollen lymph nodes in his or her neck along with the fever.
 As the fever starts to disappear around the fifth day, he or she will develop a rash with flat or raised rosy pink patches or spots that spreads all over the body.
 This rash usually starts on your child’s back, torso or chest then to the limbs.
-This rash will usually be there for three days then vanish.
+This rash isn’t itchy or uncomfortable but will usually be there for up to three days then fade away.
 It rarely has complications but when it does develop, it affects the lymph nodes, spleen and liver.

 Prevention is difficult as there is no vaccine or sure way to prevent the disease.
 Common assumption is exposure during childhood may provide lifelong immunity.

-Measles is an airborne disease caused by a virus.
-It can be spread by contact with mucus, saliva or airborne droplets (such as cough or sneezing).
+Measles is a highly contagious airborne disease caused by a virus.
+It can be spread by contact with mucus, saliva, or airborne droplets (such as cough or sneezing).
+About 90% of at-risk people who are exposed to someone with the measles virus will catch it.

 The incubation period is 7-18 days.
 Symptoms of the illness are high fever, diarrhea, sore throat, white spots inside the mouth, red eyes, muscular pain and a runny nose.
 The rash will appear three to five days after the fever appears.
 The rashes are small, red bumps that look like they are joined together.
 On the inside of the cheek are white spots called Koplik spots.